bbc/peaks.js/README.md

 ## Building

-This command will produce a minified standalone version of Peaks.
+This command will produce a minified standalone version of Peaks.js.
-It will indeed be UMD compatible, so as you can continue to use it with AMD or CommonJS module loaders, or even as Vanilla JavaScript.
+It will indeed be UMD compatible, so as you can continue to use it with AMD or CommonJS module loaders, or even as vanilla JavaScript.

 ```bash
 npm run build
 ```

-The output of the build will be located as `peaks.js`, alongside its associated [Source Maps](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).
+The output of the build is a file named `peaks.js`, alongside its associated [Source Maps](https://hacks.mozilla.org/2013/05/compiling-to-javascript-and-debugging-with-source-maps/).

 ## Live Demo

-This command will serve a working version of Peaks to reflect your local updates.
+This command will serve a working version of Peaks.js to reflect your local updates.

 ```bash
 npm start